Bought Your Car Through a Broker or Supermarket? Here’s How You Can Still Claim

 Navigating the Car Finance Scandal: How Mis-Selling Complaints Work in 2025

 The UK car finance industry has been under a lot of scrutiny in recent years, especially with the recent car finance scandal.
 The car finance scandal involved multiple examples of car finance mis-selling.
 People found out their PCP deal had hidden commissions, was written in difficult jargon, or had advice that was not suitable for them.
 Even if you purchased your finance through a broker, supermarket or online marketplace, you are still entitled to challenge mis-sold agreements.
-Knowing how the process works can make a huge difference to your car finance claim.
+Knowing how the process works can make a huge difference to car finance claims.

 For those considering submitting a complaint, it helps to know the typical timelines.
 Our article on What’s the average wait time for a PCP mis-selling complaint in 2025? states that timescales vary from lender to lender, but many consumers see progress in their case from the lender, within months of making a claim.
 The FCA is making sure that the finance provider should not be able to wriggle out of responsibility, and the latest guidance should give consumers a sigh of relief that mis-selling complaints are dealt with fairly and consistently across all sales channels, wherever the agreement was made.

 If you suspect your PCP deal was mis-sold, taking action is straightforward.
-Resources on car finance scandal and car finance mis-selling can help you understand your rights, while completing an eligibility checker form can confirm whether you qualify to submit a claim.
+Resources on car finance scandal and car finance mis-selling can help you understand your rights, while completing an eligibility checker form can confirm whether you qualify to submit a car finance compensation claim.
 Early engagement improves your chances of a successful outcome and ensures you receive any compensation you are owed.

 Example Scenario